How To Add Legal Pages To Your WordPress Site

 (Legal Pages Generator Software)

-Legal Pages Generator Software allows you to quickly generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator lets you quickly generate basic legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you are making money online, you need to ensure that your website remains compliant with regulatory agencies and any guidelines and terms of service (TOS) for 3rd-party services and products that you may decide to promote or use online.
-If your website doesn’t comply with laws intended to protect the rights of consumers, you’re breaking the law.
+As we’ve previously pointed out, if you do business online, it’s important that your website is compliant with all government regulations and any terms of service (TOS) and guidelines of third-party sites that you may decide to promote or endorse online.
+If your website doesn’t comply with laws intended to protect consumer rights, you’re breaking the law.

 Info

-Disclaimer: Once again, we are not lawyers and we provide no legal advice in this article.
-We strongly advise you to do your own due diligence and consult legal experts about the best way of ensuring that your website fully complies with all legal requirements pertaining to your business.
+Legal Disclaimer: Once again, we are not lawyers and we cannot provide legal advice.
+Do your own due diligence and consult a legal expert to ensure that your website fully complies with all legal requirements wherever your business is based.

-Here is a useful list of websites we recommend you visit to help you better understand what may be required of your site to stay compliant and meet legal obligations:
+Here is a time-saving list of websites we suggest you visit to better understand what your business requires to stay compliant and meet its legal requirements and guidelines:

-Hopefully, this article has helped you understand the importance of having a compliant website.
-Use the information above to quickly and easily add essential legal pages to your site using simple solutions.
+We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
+Use the information provided above to quickly add essential legal pages to your WordPress website.